Statement/CV

 Artist/Printmaker

-Barbara Mason is an artist/printmaker working in her own printmaking studio in Aloha, 15 miles west of Portland, Oregon.
-A lifelong artist, she began studying printmaking in the early 80′s and was immediately enamored with the medium.
+Barbara Mason is an artist/printmaker working in her own printmaking studio in Hillsboro, 18 miles west of Portland, Oregon.
+A lifelong artist, she began studying printmaking in the early 80’s and was immediately enamored with the medium.
 Barbara made viscosity monotypes almost exclusively for 20 years until she discovered Solarplate etching.
 She has been an enthusiast of this process since 2001 and has taught the process in workshops since 2002.

 Barbara is an arts advocate and active in the community.
 She has been a resource person for the Beaverton School District since 1976.
 Serving 8 years on the board of the Vivian and Gordon Gilkey Center for Graphic Arts at the Portland Art Museum, she was also a founding board member of the 12 year old Art in the Pearl, an outdoor community arts fair taking place on Labor Day Weekend.
 She has been on the board of Crow’s Shadow Institute of Art on the Umatilla Indian Reservation, is a past President of the Board of Print Arts Northwest the gallery and studio of the Northwest Print Council.
-She is the currently the education chair at Print Arts Northwest.
-She is past director and an active artist of Waterstone Gallery, an artist owned gallery, in Portland, OR.
-She currently serves on the board of the Washington County Arts, Heritage and Humanities Collation, which distributes money from the Oregon Cultural Trust to nonprofits in Washington County, OR.
-She is on the board of “The Right Brain Initiative”, a coalition of cultural organizations that are bringing art, music and drama back to local schools on a weekly basis.
+She is past director and an active artist of WaterstoneGallery, an artist owned gallery, in Portland, OR.
+She currently serves on the board of the Hillsboro Arts and Cultural Council.
+She was a founding member on the board of “The Right Brain Initiative”, a coalition of cultural organizations that are bringing art, music and drama back to local schools on a weekly basis and she continues to support this amazing initiative.
+The results are in and test scores in other areas are soaring!
+Art is indeed necessary.

 Education: